You have no items in your shopping cart.

 Bi-Xenon HID headlight bulbs also have a more complex design compared to regular Xenon bulbs.
 Activating the brights on regular Xenons is done electrically as opposed to mechanically for Bi-Xenons.

 Bi-Xenon and Hi-Low HID bulbs have one main thing in common, they are both dual-beam bulbs.
-As explained above, dual-beam bulbs cover both the high and the low beam in one single bulb.
+As explained above, dual-beam bulbs cover both the high and the low beams in one single bulb.

 The difference between Bi-Xenon and Hi-Low Xenon HID headlight bulbs is that Bi-Xenons are powered entirely by Xenon gas while Hi-Low Xenon HID bulbs are powered by Xenon gas for the low beam and halogen for the high beam.